th-in-gs/SwitchDualShockAdapter/doc/Log 1.md

 I'm going to use one that's actually pretty long in the tooth now: the [ATmega8A microcontroller](https://www.microchip.com/en-us/product/ATmega8A).

-The ATmega8A pretty puny as microcontrollers go.
+The ATmega8A is pretty puny as microcontrollers go.
 8 bit.
 1 to 20MHz.
 8K of flash program memory.
 1K of RAM!

-Part of a range of [AVR-instruction-set-based microcontrollers](https://en.wikipedia.org/wiki/AVR_microcontrollers), it's been around for twenty years (hey, like the Dual Shock!) - and has been very, very sucessful.
+Part of a range of [AVR-instruction-set-based microcontrollers](https://en.wikipedia.org/wiki/AVR_microcontrollers), it's been around for twenty years (hey, like the Dual Shock!) - and has been very, very successful.
 There are probably a few in use in devices near you right now!
-It arguably triggered the 'maker' movement - the vanilla [Arduino](https://en.wikipedia.org/wiki/Arduino) is based on its slightly bigger sibling, the ATmega328 - essentially an upgraded version of the ATmega8 with 32K of program space and 2K of RAM.
+It arguably was to 'maker' movement of the 2000s onward what the 6502 or Z80 was to the home computer movement of the late 70s onward: the vanilla [Arduino](https://en.wikipedia.org/wiki/Arduino) is based on its slightly bigger sibling, the ATmega328 - essentially an upgraded version of the ATmega8 with 32K of program space and 2K of RAM.
 The AVR range is still growing!
-In recent years, possibly because it's nowadays rather hard to justify calling a 16MHz processor with 32K of RAM 'mega', it looks like the 'ATtiny' name has won out over the 'ATmega' one for new products; [recent ATtiny chips are more powerful than the older ATmega ones](http://www.technoblogy.com/show?3UKF).
+In recent years, possibly because it's nowadays rather hard to justify calling a 16MHz processor with 32K of RAM 'mega', the 'ATtiny' name has won out over the 'ATmega' one for new products; [recent ATtiny chips are more powerful than older ATmega ones](http://www.technoblogy.com/show?3UKF).

-Fancier, more modern microcontrollers (even more modern AVR chips) have built-in hardware that talks USB - but the lowly ATmega8A does not.
+Fancier, more modern microcontrollers (even more modern AVR chips) have built-in hardware that talks USB, but the lowly ATmega8A does not.
 There are, though, software[^firmware] libraries that implement low speed USB at the cost of using up a few CPU cycles that could otherwise be used running application code.
 I'll be using [V-USB](https://www.obdev.at/products/vusb/index.html).

 The ATmega8A is a slightly quixotic choice for 2022.
 Why am I using it instead of something like an [RP2040](https://www.raspberrypi.com/products/rp2040/) or an ARM SOC - or a board like a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) or a [Teensy](https://www.pjrc.com/teensy/)?
 Mainly because I have a stash of them in a drawer, and using them fits with the apparently frugal theme I've chosen for this project.
-Given their years-long popularity, they're still cheap and abundant - here are [10 possibly-recycled ones for $18 shipped on AliExpress](https://www.aliexpress.us/item/3256804797261223.html) - or [DigiKey has 14000 in stock for $3.28 each](https://www.digikey.com/en/products/detail/microchip-technology/ATMEGA8A-PU/1914639).
+Given their years-long popularity, they're still cheap and abundant - here are [10 possibly-surreptitiously-recycled ones for $18 shipped on AliExpress](https://www.aliexpress.us/item/3256804797261223.html) - or [DigiKey has 14000 new in stock for $3.28 each](https://www.digikey.com/en/products/detail/microchip-technology/ATMEGA8A-PU/1914639).
 It's probably possible to get a more capable chip for cheaper, but, again, I have these already.

 I do like that they're easy to work with on breadboards (though you could say the same for many small board-based systems like the Pi Pico or Teensy).